asyakap/KarmaplusplusClient.Solution/README.md

 #### By Asia Kaplanyan

-#### An MVC website for exploring opportunities for volunteering, donating or offering free services
+#### An MVC website to explore opportunities for volunteering, donating or offering free services

 ## Technologies Used